crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Their large size prevents them from wearing most forms of armour, and are poor at dodging, relying on their enormous bulk to survive battles instead.

-Anemocentaur (An)
+Gale Centaur (GC)
-  Anemocentaurs are hardy hybrids with the lower body of a horse and the torso of a human.
+  Gale Centaurs are hardy hybrids with the lower body of a horse and the torso of a human.
 Distant descendants of the Four Winds, they can stampede swiftly towards enemies in battle and trample entire groups of them backward.
 As they become more experienced, one of the Four Winds will further augment their